Containers are here and Kubernetes is the de facto platform for running and managing them.

 By the end of this course, you'll have a solid understanding of what Kubernetes is and how it works, as well as skills to deploy a Kubernetes cluster and simple applications.

-Course Overview [Autogenerated] getting started with kubernetes.
-This is gonna be one heck of a ride.
+Course Overview Getting Started with Kubernetes.
+This is going to be one heck of a ride.
 Well, I'm Nigel Poulton.
-And if you don't already know, May I am a bit of a container gate.
-What?
-I've done everything from programming to sys admin to technical architect in some of the most high pressure on demanding environments in the world.
-But these days, I am all about cloud on containers on the doctor Captain, author of Doctrine Kubernetes books.
-And of course, I have got a ton, of course, is here on floral site, but enough about made What about the course?
-Well, whether you've gotten immediate pressing need toe, learn kubernetes for your job.
-Or maybe you're just looking to add a string to your bow and stay ahead of the curve.
-This is the course for you and no prior kubernetes experience necessary.
-It is fast paced, heavy on the demos, crystal clear on the theory on a lot of fun.
-And by the end, you absolutely will have everything you need to take in next steps with confidence and power forward in your career.
-Honestly, your mind is gonna be clowned with how much you learn.
-Speaking of which will deploy an application to kubernetes, expose it to the Internet, scale it up and down.
-Test self healing on perform a zero downtime rolling update on aversion.
-Roll back and when you're done, you'll be itching to taking next steps so containers are hot.
-Kubernetes is hot, and I am excited to get cracking with this getting started with Kubernetes Course, a floral site.
+And if you don't already know me, I am a bit of a container geek, but I've done everything from programming to sysadmin to technical architect in some of the most high pressure and demanding environments in the world.
+But, these days I am all about cloud and containers.
+I'm a Docker Captain, author of Docker and Kubernetes books, and, of course, I have got a ton of courses here on Pluralsight.
+But enough about me.
+What about the course?
+Well, whether you've got an immediate pressing need to learn Kubernetes for your job or maybe you're just looking to add a string to your bow and stay ahead of the curve, this is the course for you, and no prior Kubernetes experience necessary.
+It is fast paced, heavy on the demos, crystal clear on the theory, and a lot of fun.
+And by the end, you absolutely will have everything you need to take your next steps with confidence and power forward in your career.
+Honestly, your mind is going to be blown with how much you learn.
+Speaking of which, we'll deploy an application to Kubernetes, expose it to the internet, scale it up and down, test self healing, and perform a zero‑downtime rolling update and a version rollback.
+And when you're done, you'll be itching to take your next steps.
+So, containers are hot, Kubernetes is hot, and I am excited to get cracking with this Getting Started with Kubernetes course, at Pluralsight.
 Let's do this.